mholowinski/polsource-frontend-task/README.md

 <b>How to run the project</b>

-Type following commands in the CLI from inside the project folder
+Type the following commands in the CLI from inside the project folder
 - npm install
 - npm run dev